Lauren Conrad on Wedding Guest Style Dos and Don'ts

 Do take note of the dress code.
 If a couple goes to the trouble of listing the dress code on their invitation or wedding website, take note.
 If no dress code is listed, you can usually infer how dressy a wedding will be based on the venue.
 Beach weddings, for instance, tend to be cocktail attire or dressy casual, while ballroom weddings call for more-formal attire.

 Don’t wear white.
 You would think this rule wouldn’t need repeating, but you’d be surprised.
 Almost every wedding I’ve attended has had a guest or two who could have used a little wedding etiquette refresher.
 The bottom line is this: Let the bride stand out from the rest of the crowd.
-Since more and more brides are opting for a hint of color these days, it’s best to avoid cream, blush, and any variation of eggshell in addition to bright white.
+Since more and more brides are opting for a hint of colour these days, it’s best to avoid cream, blush, and any variation of eggshell in addition to bright white.
 If I don’t know what the bride is wearing and how she feels about the matter, I personally like to stay away from subtle prints with a white background too, just to be safe.

 Don’t wear anything overly sexy or revealing.
 This is not the time or place for that!
 Weddings are family celebrations, so if it’s not something you would wear in front of your own grandmother, don’t dress that way in front of your friend’s grandmother either.